I remember the feeling—the sleepless night beforehand, the nervousness in the pit of my stomach.

 In fact, a recent study found that the No. 1 thing Millennials want from work is more opportunities to learn and develop:

-At Buffer, we skip the annual performance review.
-We’ve found ongoing, weekly feedback to be the best path toward continuous improvement—plus, you get to skip the nervous stomachache!
+At Buffer, we’ve found ongoing, weekly feedback to be the best path toward continuous improvement—plus, you get to skip the nervous stomachache!

 It took us some time to figure out how to structure our coaching and feedback processes, and they’re likely to change again!
 But we wanted to share how we do things now in case its helpful for others.